Convent Glen station

-Convent Glen is an under construction rail station on the Confederation Line in Ottawa, Ontario.
+Convent Glen station is an under construction rail station on Line 1 in Ottawa, Ontario.
 It will be located in the median of Highway 174 below Orléans Boulevard.
 It is being constructed as part of the Stage 2 O-Train expansion and is scheduled for completion in 2025.
 The station will consist of an island platform and will have two entrances; one on each side of Orléans Boulevard.
 Bus connections will be available at each entrance.

+Service

+The following routes are currently planned to serve Convent Glen station: